AdrienHolvoet/Boilerplate-React.js/README.md

 # Getting Started with BoilerPlate-React.js

-This is a simple Boilerplate for React.js with a simple architecture, sass, breakpoint sass, prettier, ESLINT,  prettier ESLINT, login/register page with jwt token, React Hook Form, React Router, Boostrap v4.6, moment.js, .
+This is a simple Boilerplate for React.js with a simple architecture, sass, breakpoint sass, prettier, ESLINT,  prettier ESLINT, login/register page with jwt token, React Hook Form, React Router, Boostrap v4.6, moment.js, Redux .
 It's a simple architecture for HTTPS calls

 ## To install